What are Lanes in React source code?

 };

-Yep, notice there is field called lane?.
+Yep, notice there is field called lane?
 Lane is to mark the priority of the update, which we can also say mark the priority of a piece of work.

 Here are all the lanes in React, just some numbers which is easier to understand in binary forms.
+Please try to find the 1s.

 js